 Medicare, Medicaid, and other federal health care programs rely upon medical providers to exercise independent judgment and focus solely on the best interests of patients in making treatment decisions.
-When a physician or other health care provider selects a treatment course because of a personal financial benefit, that decision is not necessarily in the patient’s best interests and can lead to increased costs, unnecessary procedures or services, and/or harm to a vulnerable patient population.
+When a physician or other health care provider selects a treatment course because of a personal financial benefit, that decision is not necessarily in the patient’s best interest and can lead to increased costs, unnecessary procedures or services, and/or harm to a vulnerable patient population.
 This, in turn, can result in federal health care programs paying out millions of dollars’ worth of improper and fraudulent payments to providers.

 To protect patients and the precious dollars allocated to government health care programs, the federal government enacted three powerful laws: the Medicare and Medicaid Anti-Kickback Statute, the Stark Law, and the Eliminating Kickbacks in Recovery Act of 2018 (EKRA).
 Many states have followed suit and enacted similar prohibitions.
 All three laws are criminal statutes, but Congress and the courts have deemed that a violation of one of these laws renders an offending provider’s claims to government health care programs false or fraudulent, thus in violation of the civil False Claims Act (FCA) as well.